There are two types of people who move overseas. Some plan to relocate permanently, while others who intend to eventually return to their homeland.

 If you’re only moving overseas for a season, you may want to keep certain items for when you return.
 So you’re left with 2 alternatives:

 Store it.
 In my opinion, you should only consider this if something is expensive or difficult to replace.
-In that case, you’ll either need to ask someone to keep it for you or you’ll need to rent a storage unit.
-Before you decide to do this though, ask yourself:
+In that case, you’ll either need to rent a storage unit or find someone with room in their attic or garage.
+But first, ask yourself:

-• How will I get these things back, if and when I need them?
+- How will I get these things back when I need them?

 Lend it.
-If you plan to return, perhaps you know someone who needs a TV, table or sofa?
-Let them use it while you’re gone.
+If you plan to return, someone you know may need a TV, table, or sofa.
+If so, let them use it while you’re gone.
 We’ve done that a few times.
 Win-win.

 Downsizing before a permanent move